Transparent dark purple Travel Guide by Insurte logo

 Once you’ve chosen a program, you'll be able to submit your application for admission.
 This needs to happen before you apply for your visa.
 For exchange programs, your home institution may assist with this process.

-After you have an acceptance letter (congratulations! 🦉) it will be time to prepare and submit your visa application.
-This will require a few steps, which we'll cover in a couple of minutes.
+After you have an acceptance letter, it will be time to prepare and submit your visa application.

 And get ready to have the time of your life!